pediapress/Collection/README.txt

     ?>

   *$wgCollectionNavPopups (bool)*
-   If you don't want to use popups to easily add/remove linked articles to your collection, set this variable to false.
+   If you want to use popups to easily add/remove linked articles to your collection, set this variable to true.

    The Collection popups are only active if